 Working with a recruiter is a great way to increase your chances of being hired straight out of university.
 Some will be recruiting for graduate level roles.
 Even those who don’t will still want to connect and keep in contact for the future.
 So be on the lookout for recruitment events as they will allow you to network with like-minded individuals; and get the inside scoop on companies.

-They’re also a surplus of helpful tips and tricks.
+They’re also a great resource of helpful tips and tricks.
 Worried about your interview manner?
 Practise with a recruiter.
 It’s their job to be able to spot talent and to know who will and won’t perform in an interview.
 Take on board their feedback and improve.
-We’ve already written some pieces on how to ace the interview etc. so check them out for more tips.

 Alternatively, if you want to expand your knowledge of a particular industry, then becoming a recruiter in that sector is a great way to do so.
 Being trained and working alongside industry experts can help you to get your dream job.
 After all, if you know what a company wants when it comes to hiring the right person then you can tailor yourself to meet their expectations.